Area 51 expert on social media campaign to 'storm' top-secret site: Military won't let anyone get close

 Area 51 is a facility near Groom Lake, Nev., run by the Air Force whose operations are highly classified.
 It has been linked to alien conspiracy theories since the testing of a spy plane in 1955 in which the Central Intelligence Agency first shed light on the military detachment.

-The 2016 Pulitzer Prize finalist and New York Times bestselling author said "disinformation" and "cover stories" about the operations at Area 51 continue to this day.
+Jacobsen, a Pulitzer Prize finalist and New York Times bestselling author, said "disinformation" and "cover stories" about the operations at Area 51 continue to this day.

 Fox News' Paulina Dedaj contributed to this report.